 Depending on the charge, you will need an attorney regardless.
 It is best to have one early on, to help with the bail and bond, and keep him on the case.
 If a problem arises with him, you’ll be able to find a new attorney before it’s too late.
 Even in a traffic ticket, an attorney can be an asset.
 Some have relationships with the court and judge and may be able to plea on your behalf.
 That could mean a lesser sentence, lower fines or even community service or classes.
 An attorney will also be able to build a defense that may get your charges dismissed.
 This is where knowing the law and what requisites your charge have to meet are essential.

 Even if you have been through this process before; Rhode Island, it’s counties, and it’s cities each have specific laws.
 An attorney will understand them and defend you.
-You can find more information on bail and bonds here.
+For more information got to bail and bonds.
 Make sure you read the reviews and ratings when seeking legal representation.
 It helps to learn from other people’s mistakes